Web administrator as a consumer (take 3).

 Superchunk – What a Time to Be Alive

-Yeah, me too.
-What a time to be alive!
+Hyper enough?
+Oh, what a time to be alive!
 Any time.
 Short and swift barrage of concise pop-rock songs bordering on punk-rock from a super band whose albums I don’t like that much (exceptions would be their not-really-appreciated “college rock” issues: “Indoor Living” and “Come Pick Me Up” & lovely collections of early singles, b-sides and throwaway tracks).
 Reagan Youth!
 Thatcher Youth.
 Tito Youth.
 OK, in case of ex-YU the political icon wasn’t alive anymore.
 The youth of YU (at least some of them) were haunted by Tito’s ghost, annoying mythology of failed Communism and uncertain future.

 What a Time to Be Alive